 High-quality, ongoing estimation requires a constant stream of the most up-to-date data available for a wide range of indicators.
-This necessitates continuous extraction of studies from the literature and the addition of key data sources throughout the GBD.
+The GBD analyses aim to incorporate all relevant available data.
+That includes but is not limited to data from literature, vital registration, censuses, surveys, studies, administrative systems, registries, reports, and satellite imagery.